stg-tud/tigerseyeplugin/documentation/documents/usermanual/README.md

 ## Used Markdown processor

 Instead of the default markdown script I use `pandoc` with its markdown extensions.
-It is more sophisticated and unlike the original markdown philosophy its only target is not HTML but many other output formats such as `Latex`.
+It is more sophisticated and unlike the original markdown philosophy it is not only targeted to generate HTML but many other output formats such as `Latex`.

 ## Installation
 *   `pandoc` has to be installed and accessible via command line.